 Regardless of which sort of filter you get, they’re all pretty small.
 They can be attached to the end of the hose either through the filter connection or an additional joint connection that the filter comes with to make it compatible with different hose sizes.

-The water passes through the filter attached to the hose, where contaminants are removed.
+The water passes through the filter attached to the hose, which is where the contaminants are removed.

 How It Works